Every Buddhist Should Know

 Dhamma Talks by Mogok Sayadaw; 11th October 1961

 Between the two, no other mind exists.
-Contemplating knowledge of anicca instantly arises and seeing rise and fall, disenchantment of anicca and the ending of anicca become sotāpanna.
-This was a dying person with momentary nibbāna and said by the Buddha; so don’t give up the practice.
-Therefore, you have to try to discern anicca will attain it, at least near death.
-According to the Buddha, becoming a sotāpanna in heaven was earlier than the being knowing himself as a devatā (The mind process is very quick.
-In a sutta there was a practising monk who died with the practice and instantly became a devatā in heaven.
-But he didn’t know that he was there and took himself as still a monk.
-This evidence supports the non-existence of an intermediate state.)
-Dying with momentary nibbāna here and attain the permanent Nibbāna there.
-I am only worrying that you don’t practise.
+Contemplating knowledge of anicca instantly arises and seeing rise and fall, disenchantment of anicca and the ending of anicca leads to becoming a sotāpanna.
+This was a dying person with momentary nibbāna as described by the Buddha; so don’t give up the practice.
+Therefore, you have to try to discern anicca to attain it, at least near death.
+According to the Buddha, becoming a sotāpanna in heaven occurs sooner than the being realizing himself as a devatā (The mind process is very quick.
+In a sutta, there was a practicing monk who died with the practice and instantly became a devatā in heaven.
+But he didn’t know that he was there and thought himself as still a monk.
+This evidence supports the non-existence of an intermediate state).
+Dying with momentary nibbāna here and attaining permanent Nibbāna there.
+I am only worried that you don’t practice.
 This is the great benefit of discerning anicca.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"